dududeuner/mern-app/README.md

 # mern-app
 # just dealing with git

-Usage
+Usage,
-Rename the .envexample to .env and add your MONGO_URI
+rename the .envexample to .env and add your MONGO_URI

 Install dependencies
 # Backend deps